In other words, if l equals 8 and h equals 20, then convert l to "0000000008" and h to "000000020".

 }

-The code is rather straightforward.
+Although a bit spindly, the code is straightforward.
 The only subtlety that I see is using to_try.
 Why did I do this?
 Why didn't I simply use rit to traverse vrows[r]?
 The reason is that I potentially erase rit inside the loop -- once I do that, I invalidate rit, which would be problematic inside a for loop that uses rit.
 Yes, I could store rit++ and change the loop -- that's probably faster; however, using to_try doesn't seem like a bad alternative.

 Is it faster?
 Let's see: